-The infamous Crumlin Road Gaol, known as Europe’s Alcatraz, has reopened in Belfast and is now offering a new Covid-compliant visitor experience.
+The infamous Crumlin Road Gaol, known as Europe’s Alcatraz, is a must-see attraction on any tour of Belfast.

 This news item and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-The renovated prison building also houses a conference center and is even used for weddings, concerts, and other special events.
+The renovated Victorian era prison building houses a conference center and is even used for weddings, concerts, and other special events.

-Known to be haunted, there are also Halloween-themed tours available in October.
-No tours have been scheduled for 2021 at this time.
+Known to be haunted, there are Halloween-themed tours available each year in October.

 The Early History of the Gaol